ome/ome-cmake-superbuild/docs/sphinx/packages/tiff.rst

 +------------------+----------------+

-Versions 4.0.2 and earlier do not have the :cpp:func:`TIFFField` accessor functions, and so 4.0.3 or later is required.
+Versions 4.0.2 and earlier do not have the :cpp:func:`TIFFField` accessor functions, so 4.0.3 or later is required.